 “So many girls walk in with shoulders hung, thinking, ‘I’m never going to find anything here—it’s a church with free dresses,’” Wesche says.
 “But when they see the dresses and spend an hour or two going through them, texting pictures to friends and modeling them for moms, dads and boyfriends, prom takes on a new excitement.”

 Zoom, Zoom, Zoom!

 Fern Truschke Stuart, Prom Boutique coordinator since 2005, is a prom fashion veteran.
 Although she admits she is a no frills and no fru-fru type, she does live vicariously through her shoppers.

 “Anytime you can make somebody happy by doing something simple like giving them a way to feel good about themselves is ‘awesome,’ as our girls would say.”

-Hours before the doors opened at Prom Boutique on March 17th, the line began to build.
-When the shoppers walked into the church’s worship center, the giggling began.
+Hours before the doors open at Prom Boutique, the line begins to build.
+When the shoppers walk into the church’s worship center, the giggling begins.